TimothyBJacobs/ithemes-exchange-addon-prorated-subscriptions/readme.txt

 4. Activate the plugin through the 'Plugins' menu in WordPress Administration.

 == Changelog ==
+= 1.1 =
+* Bug Fix: Wrong value when prorating based on days or weeks

 = 1.0 =
 * Initial Release